Asynchronous parallel SSH library

 Similarly, exit codes are available after client.join() without reading output.

 There is also a built in host logger that can be enabled to log output from remote hosts for both stdout and stderr.
 The helper function pssh.utils.enable_host_logger will enable host logging to stdout.

-To log output without having to iterate over output generators, the consume_output flag can be enabled - for example:
+To log output without having to iterate over output generators, the consume_output flag must be enabled - for example:

 from pssh.utils import enable_host_logger enable_host_logger() client.run_command('uname') client.join(consume_output=True)